Metropolitan Museum of Art/ Bulfinch/Little, Brown, 95 pp., $75.00

 In the mid-Sixties, a most entertaining solution to a biographical mystery was offered by Mary Lutyens.
 The mystery concerned the six-year-long unconsummated marriage of John Ruskin and Effie Gray, which was annulled in 1854, after Effie revealed to her father that Ruskin had still not “[made] me his Wife.”
 “He alleged various reasons,” Effie wrote: “Hatred to children, religious motives, a desire to preserve my beauty, and finally this last year he told me his true reason…, that he had imagined women were quite different to what he saw I was, and that the reason he did not make me his Wife was because he was disgusted with my person the first evening 10th April.”
 In a statement Ruskin wrote for his lawyer during the annulment proceedings, he corroborated Effie’s account: “It may be thought strange that I could abstain from a woman who to most people was so attractive.
 But though her face was beautiful, her person was not formed to excite passion.
 On the contrary, there were certain circumstances in her person which completely checked it.”

 What did Ruskin see on his wedding night that repelled him so?
 What were the “circumstances” of Effie’s unclothed body that caused him to shrink from her for six years?
 Mary Lutyens ingeniously proposed that “Ruskin suffered a traumatic shock on his wedding night when he discovered that Effie had pubic hair.
 Nothing had prepared him for this.
-He had never been to an art school and none of the pictures and statues on public exhibition at that time depicted female nudes with hair anywhere on their bodies.”
+He had never been to an art school and none of the pictures and statues on public exhibition at that time depicted female nudes with hair anywhere on their bodies.”1 “In his ignorance he believed her to be uniquely disfigured,” Lutyens wrote in another discussion of the subject.2

 This article is available to online subscribers only.